ehsan-ashik/15-puzzle-game/README.md

 # 15 Puzzle Game - Java Swing

 This application is a implementation of the popular **15 Puzzle** game.
 This version of the game was developed with Java Swing.

+Play the game(*Use **admin** as user, and **pwd** as password* to play) : https://games.ehsanulhaque.com/fifteenpuzzlestart

-See a video overview of the game here: https://jumpshare.com/v/IJElwsVOsdKAHFapzB0n
+See a video overview of the game: https://jumpshare.com/v/IJElwsVOsdKAHFapzB0n

 ## Gameplay instruction